Ayushichadha/Ayushichadha.github.io/_posts/2025-11-28-subgoal-augmented-hrm.md

 ---

-## Results from experiments
+## Results from experiments {#results-from-experiments}

-I’ve been testing this Subgoal-Augmented HRM on small, ARC-mini–style grid puzzles with a supervised learning setup (predicting target grids from input grids).
+I've been testing this Subgoal-Augmented HRM on small, ARC-mini–style grid puzzles with a supervised learning setup (predicting target grids from input grids).
 Some early, but consistent, observations:

 - **Setup**
   - **Baseline:** vanilla HRM with a two-level recurrent architecture (manager + worker), no feudal loss.